mcaveniathor/posh/README.md

 ### Logging

-If logging is desired, run with the desired value of the RUST\_LOG environment variable (info,debug,trace,warn, or error:
+If logging is desired, run with the desired value of the RUST\_LOG environment variable (info,debug,trace,warn, or error):

 ```
 RUST_LOG=debug cargo run "Oscar de la Renta" sweater